castred/Intelligent-EARTH/session-5/session_5_lecture.md

-# Session 5: Model Tuning, Parameter Optimization, & Explainable AI
+# Session 5: Introduction to Deep Learning